 After a foundation of data communication and network theory, hands-on labs are used to setup, install and administer network servers.
 Students learn how to implement administrative policies, security measures and develop plans for disaster recovery.
 Introduction to Linux and MS Windows Server Administration are required courses.

-The program requires 28.5 credits and must be completed within a 5 year period.
+The program currently requires 26 credits and must be completed within a 5 year period.

-This program includes core and electives in the Part-time Studies Computer Systems Diploma
+Some core and elective courses are also in the Part-time Studies Computer Systems Diploma.

 BCIT curriculum may be modified in accordance with market trends in the industry.